New model comparison for semi-inclusive charged-current electron and muon neutrino scattering by $^{40}$Ar in the energy

+if $20 < E_m < 100$ MeV.
+The parameters are $a = 0.031127$ MeV$^{-1}$, $S_b$ the background occupancy of $^{40}$Ar, $b = 0.011237$ MeV$^{-1}$, $c = 40$ MeV and $w = 5$ MeV.
+The parametrization used in this work, that corresponds to the 22 neutrons in $^{40}$Ar, is summarized in Table~\ref{table: argon}.
+In this work we analyse the semi-inclusive quasielastic reaction induced by a neutrino beam, therefore, we focus on the configuration of the initial-state neutrons.
+From a theoretical point of view, anti-neutrino induced quasielastic cross sections can also be described by the RDWIA formalism, provided the proton initial state (see e.g.~\cite{JeffersonLabHallA:2022cit}); however, this reaction requires the detection of neutrons which is not possible with the current LArTPC technology.

+In the next section, the RDWIA results are presented with colored bands that show an estimate of the error in the theoretical calculation due to the uncertainty on the modeling of the $^{40}$Ar missing energy profile.
+The uncertainties of the parameters that model this profile are shown in Table~\ref{table: argon}.
+The bands are constructed by randomly sampling the values of the missing energy profile parameters within their uncertainties with an uniform probability distribution.
+The number of neutrons in the background is such that the total number is 22, and the calculation is done only if the background contains between 15-25\% of the 22 neutrons, which is consistent with previous studies~\cite{ATTI20151,natureSRC,PhysRevLett.96.082501}.
+The modeled missing energy profile is shown in Fig.~\ref{rho_40ar} compared with the RMF predictions.

 Within the RDWIA approach FSI are included by solving the coupled differential equations derived from the Dirac equation with scalar and vector potentials that include the short-range strong interaction and the Coulomb potential.
-Regarding the potential that describes the strong interaction we consider two possibilities: a phenomenological complex relativistic optical potential (ROP) fitted to reproduce elastic proton-nucleus scattering data and the same RMF potential used to describe the initial state but multiplied by a phenomenological function that weakens the potential for increasing nucleon momenta~\cite{PhysRevC.100.045501, PhysRevC.101.015503} (ED-RMF).
+Regarding the potential that describes the strong interaction we consider two possibilities: a phenomenological complex relativistic optical potential (ROP) fitted to reproduce elastic proton-nucleus scattering data and the same RMF potential used to describe the initial state but multiplied by a phenomenological function that weakens the potential for increasing nucleon momenta~\cite{PhysRevC.100.045501, PhysRevC.101.015503} (denoted energy-dependent relativistic mean field or ED-RMF).